 - How do you intend to use your treadmill? (walking, running, or both)

-- Do you want a curved treadmill for training?
+- Do you want a curved treadmill for training or one of the flat-belt models?

 - How long is the belt?
 (Many self-propelled treadmills have short belts which can make running impossible.)